Kaligula0/bookmark-iconizer/README.md

-# Chrome browser extension for settin icons for bookmarks which came without it
+# Chrome browser extension for setting icons for bookmarks which came without it

 https://chrome.google.com/webstore/detail/bookmark-iconizer/hbnmehpggmbpiackncinpnlgkgbgmpjk